Nicolson Institute

 The Nicolson Institute (Gaelic: Àrd-sgoil MhicNeacail) in Stornoway, is the largest school in the Western Isles, Scotland.

 The Nicolson is the only six-year secondary school in Lewis.
 With the Sir E. Scott School in Harris, they provide education up to Advanced Higher level.

 The student population is around 1000.
 The school has Gaelic-speaking pupils, although these are in the minority.
-There are five houses, named after five significant former rectors: Addison, Forbes, Gibson, Macrae and Sutherland.
+There are five houses, named after five significant former rectors: Addison, Forbes, Gibson, Macrae, and Sutherland.
 Addison contains only pupils who claim to be fluent in Gaelic.

-The former rector, Dr. Frances Murray is an alumnus of the school and also a former dux of the school.
+The former rector, Frances Murray is a former dux of the school.
 She is the first former pupil to be appointed to the post in the school's history.

 The Nicolson was re-built on the site of the original Stornoway Primary next to where the old Nicolson was.
 The old school comprised several different buildings, all built between 1904 (Matheson Hall) and the Main Building (1957) as well as a few other building that were demolished in the 1980s.
 The Main building was extended many times and a canteen was built in a second neighbouring building in the 1980s.

 New school

-In June 2010, the first part of the new school project started with the Springfield South (maths & geography) was demolished, (these subjects were housed in temporary portacabins at the back of the school).
-The project took 2 years and the new school opened on 16 August 2012 to staff and pupils.
-The old main building was then demolished to become the new bus park.
-The technical (Springfield North) and former Religious studies department (Matheson Hall) were retained, (technical is joint to the new building by a tunnel and Matheson hall is now used by the council.
+In June 2010, construction of the new school campus began.
+As classes were historically held across a number of buildings, the new campus intended to consolidate all subjects and facilities into a single building.

+The project began with the demolition of the old Springfield South building, housing Maths and Geography, with classes moved to temporary accommodation elsewhere.
+The historical Springfield North building, housing Technical, was retained and linked to the new building via glazed walkway.
+The adjacent Matheson Hall, once housing Religious Studies, was also retained and is now used by the Comhairle.
+Upon opening of the new building, the old main building was demolished to make way for a new bus park and sports fields.

+The project took 2 years to complete, with the new school opening to staff and pupils on the 16th of August 2012 with a total project cost of £29 million.